atom/atom/docs/upgrading/upgrading-your-package.md

 Many selectors have changed, and we have introduced the [Shadow DOM][shadowdom] to the editor.
 See [Upgrading Your Package Selectors guide][upgrading-selectors] for more information in upgrading your package stylesheets.

+## Help us improve this guide!

+Did you hit something painful that wasn't in here?
+Want to reword some bit of it?
+Find something incorrect?
+Please edit [this file][guide], and send a pull request.
+Contributions are greatly appreciated.

 [texteditorview]:https://github.com/atom/atom-space-pen-views#texteditorview
 [scrollview]:https://github.com/atom/atom-space-pen-views#scrollview
 [selectlistview]:https://github.com/atom/atom-space-pen-views#selectlistview